Ishaan-Datta/AWS-Deployment/README.md

 ```

 #### **Load Balancer**:
-When deploying on the cloud, an external load balancer is created to route traffic to either the frontend service or the ingress controller based on the configuration passed, which then routes the traffic to the appropriate service based on the hostname.

-When your architecture only requires external traffic to be directed to the front-end service, and internal services are meant to stay internal (only accessible within the cluster or VPC), the external load balancer allows inbound traffic on port 80 (for HTTP) and will route traffic directly to the front-end service, which will then handle the internal routing to the other services:
+In production scenarios that usually only require external traffic to be directed to the front-end service, and internal services are meant to stay internal (only accessible within the cluster or VPC), the external load balancer allows inbound traffic on port 80 (for HTTP) and will route traffic directly to the front-end service, which will then handle the internal routing to the other services:

 ![load balancer diagram](assets/LoadBalancer.png)

 #### **Ingress Controller**:
-Normally these services are not exposed to the public internet, but an ingress controller can be enabled to allows for easy testing and validation of the application before going live by routing external traffic to the services for testing the internal endpoints.
-In the provided Kubernetes manifests, the Ingress resource uses a fanout configuration that maps incoming requests by their endpoint to the corresponding services.
-This set allows you to keep the number of load balancers down to a minimum:
+While normally these services are not exposed to the public internet, an ingress controller can be enabled to allow for easy testing and validation of the application before going live by routing external traffic to the services for testing the internal endpoints.
+The Ingress resource uses a fanout configuration that maps incoming requests by their endpoint to the corresponding services, removing the need for multiple load balancers:

 ![fanout diagram](assets/Ingress.png)

 #### **Horizontal Scaling**:
-The chart makes use of ReplicaSets to ensure high availability and scalability of the application.
-By default, the chart deploys three replicas of each service to ensure that the application can handle increased traffic and load.
-The ReplicaSets are configured with liveness probes to help with startup and container running states, ensuring that the application is always available and responsive.
+The chart ensures high availability of the application by making use of ReplicaSets to deploy three replicas of each service pod, which can handle increased traffic and load.
+The ReplicaSets are also configured with liveness probes to help with startup and container running states, ensuring that the application is always available and responsive.

 ### Terraform Infrastructure:
-Terraform is employed to provision creation of the underlying network infrastructure, including VPCs, subnets, routing tables, IGWs, NAT gateways, which are then leveraged by kOps for deploying and managing the Kubernetes cluster.
+Terraform is employed to provision creation of the underlying network infrastructure, which is then leveraged by kOps for deploying and managing the Kubernetes cluster.
 The Terraform configuration is modularized into separate directories for each component, making it easy to manage and update the infrastructure as needed.

 ```
 ├── helm